bmxdemo/bmxproject/logbook/postings/20170407_beam_fft/index.md

   the sum over the first 100 FFT terms, which breaks down as theta->90 deg.
 Row 5 shows the full numerical integration of the surface current.

-The max polar latitudinal angle of the FFTed beams is set by the sampling of the x/y plane.
-HFSS decides this on its own so there's not much I can do to decrease it.
+The max theta of the FFTed beams is set by the sampling of the x/y plane.
+In binning J to produce the left hand column I can choose the bin size, but if I choose too small a bin size I get holes.
+Since HFSS chooses the native sampling of the surface, I don't think there's much I can do to increase the resolution.
 The surface integral beam has no such limitation.

 An important note: in the right hand column Figure 2 I added the contribution from direct horn/sky coupling by running HFSS with the horn but no dish and adding the horn and dish beams as (sqrt(B_horn) +